tompittson/katacoda-scenarios/container-image-good-practice/step3.md

 Take a look at the new Dockerfile for the application `step3/Dockerfile`{{open}}

-> The application is built as part of the container build.
+> The FROM lines now include the tags to identify specific versions of each parent image.

 Build the container image `docker image build -t step3:multi-alpine .`{{execute}}